fchb1239/AirJump/README.md

-If you are making a networked mod, please don't use the RaiseEvent valued 69, 70, 71, 72.
+If you are making a networked mod, please don't use the RaiseEvent values 69, 70, 71, 72.